-AIQRATE works closely with Boards, CXOs and Senior leaders advising them on navigating their Analytics to AI journey with the art of possible or making them jumpstart to AI culture with AI@scale approach followed by consulting them on embedding AI as core to business strategy within business functions and augmenting the decision-making process with AI.
-We have proven bespoke AI advisory services to enable CXO's and Senior Leaders to curate & design building blocks of AI strategy, embed AI@scale interventions and create AI powered organizations.
+AlQRATE works closely with Boards, CXOs and Senior leaders advising them on navigating their Analytics to Al journey with the art of possible or making them jumpstart to Al@scale approach followed by consulting them on embedding Al as core to business strategy within business functions and augmenting the decision-making process with Al. We have proven bespoke Al advisory services to enable CXOs and Senior Leaders to curate & design building blocks of Al strategy, embed Al@scale interventions and create Al powered organizations.
+We have collectively executed 3000+ Al/Analytics engagements across 350+ global clients for 14 industry segments and have built & scaled 100+ Al & Analytics Center of Excellence & Development centers.